 - 8-10 cups water, enough to cover the bones, no more than 2/3 capacity of your pressure cooker or 3/4 capacity of your Dutch oven or 3/4 capacity of your slow cooker

-The nutrition facts of this recipe are estimated based on comparison of several similar products.
-The carbs from root vegetables are only partially affecting the nutrition facts, as they are discarded.
-The same rule applies to oxtail - the meat is not included in the nutrition facts and the fat is only included partially, as it's scraped off the broth when done.
+The nutrition facts of this recipe are estimated based on comparison of similar products.
+Protein content varies and depends on several factors such as type of bones used and cooking time.
+Carbs from root vegetables, which are discarded, are only partially included.
+The same rule applies to oxtail - the meaty parts are not included in the nutrition facts - and to fat, most of which is scraped off the broth when chilled.

 - Peel the root vegetables and cut them into thirds.
 Halve the onion and peel and halve the garlic cloves.
 Keeping the onion skin on will help the broth get a nice golden colour.
 Cut the celery into thirds.
 Place everything into the pressure cooker (or slow cooker) and add the bay leaves.